seviet/landingpage/azure/refarch-main.md

 __Summary__: Customer0 Reference Architectures are utilized by Pivotal's Customer0 group to simulate a base deployment of our products that is common to as many customer use cases as possible.
 These architectures are then automated via concourse pipelines and 'validated' thru various Customer0 validation scenarios to simulate common customer use cases.

-This PCF on Azure reference architecture is published as is with no warranty or support expressed or implied.
+This PCF on GCP reference architecture is published as is with no warranty or support expressed or implied.

 Validation Key Info (STATUS=Draft WIP)